leohearts/nvme-degen-refresh-tool/README.md

 ONLY use this script if you know what you are doing and you actually need to refresh your NVMe device.

+It shouldn't destroy the data, however, it's still recommended to back up you valuable files before usage.

 ## Usage

 - Make sure your device is NOT mounted